mkollaro/launchpadstats/README.md

     psedlak; 0; 1; 0; 0; 9; (0, 9, 19, 0, 0)
     afazekas; 1; 0; 48; 8; 82; (2, 57, 83, 439, 66)

+Create a single HTML page with all the tables (each section is considered a table, except the section *DEFAULT*):

+    $ launchpadstats-all > everything.html

 ## Usage